GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 authors:
   - petelepage
 date: 2018-11-05
-updated: 2020-02-14
+updated: 2020-02-18
 description: |
-  The web app manifest is a simple JSON file that tells the browser about your web application and how it should behave when 'installed' on the user's mobile device or desktop.
+  The web app manifest is a simple JSON file that tells the browser about your web application and how it should behave when installed on the user's mobile device or desktop.
 ---